Which Of The Following Numbers Are Irrational

 Computational Advances and Approximations

 With advances in computing technology, mathematicians and computer scientists have been able to calculate irrational numbers to trillions of digits.
-For example, π has been computed to over 62.8 trillion digits as of 2024.
+As an example, π has been computed to over 62.8 trillion digits as of 2024.
 While these computations do not make irrational numbers rational (they remain non-repeating and non-terminating), they help us to better understand and work with these numbers in practical applications.

 Irrational Numbers in Cryptography